 Temple is one of the only centers on the East Coast that handles a high volume of PTE surgeries each year and only one of five centers in the nation specializing in CTEPH care.

 PTE is a highly complex procedure, and should only be performed by skilled and practiced physicians.
-The specially trained surgeons and heart failure specialist of the Temple Pulmonary Hypertension, Right Heart Failure and Pulmonary Thromboendarterectomy Program are among a select few in the country with the degree of experience required to perform and medically manage patients undergoing this advanced procedure.
+The specially trained surgeons and heart failure specialist of the Temple Pulmonary Hypertension, Right Heart Failure & CTEPH/PTE Program are among a select few in the country with the degree of experience required to perform and medically manage patients undergoing this advanced procedure.

 Included in this team are Paul Forfia, MD, Anjali Vaidya, MD, and Yoshiya Toyoda, MD, PhD, three of the nation’s leading CTEPH doctors.
 Together, they have drawn upon their diagnostic and surgical experience to successfully perform more than 95 PTE procedures and achieve a 97% overall success rate.
 Following surgery, patients are closely followed by the CTEPH team to help ensure a smooth recovery and optimal outcomes.